 Though the Southern Hemisphere is unfavourable for general observation, the comet may give an interesting display later in November.
 A bright tail of the comet may be visible in the morning twilight sky.
 The attached document shows where the comet can be found in November 2013 from Perth, Western Australia: Comet ISON observations 2013.

 The Perth Observatory observed its first gamma ray burst for Skynet, via our R-COP telescope.
 View the GCN (Gamma-Ray Burst Coordinates Network) circular: GCN Circular 15369.

 We have created an online tours calendar to show the dates of scheduled day and night tours, including start and finish times.
 We have also indicated what is visible in the sky during the night tours.

 We have developed an online calendar showing major astronomical events for each month including moon phases, planetary positions and significant milestones.
 All times are shown in AWST (Australian Western Standard Time).
-We are producing a similar online calendar to complement our tours once our tour season commences.
-Go to this link to view our calendar for the month of July 2013:
+Go to this link to view our calendar:

 In June, the Southern Cross can be viewed in the early evening sky, due south at a high altitude of sixty degrees.

 The constellation of Crux (Latin for cross) is popularly known as the Southern Cross.
 This imaginary cross is formed by drawing two lines from α Crucis (Acrux) to γ Crucis (Gacrux), and from β Crucis (Mimosa) to δ Crucis, thus forming the cross.
 Acrux is 321 light years away while Gacrux is only 88 light years away.
 Gacrux is the nearest red giant star to the Sun.